Dev-Craig44/design-patterns/README.md

 **Problem:** We need to reduce the complexity of communication between multiple objects (colleagues) by centralizing the interactions.
 **Solution:** The Mediator Pattern defines an object (the mediator) that encapsulates how a set of objects interact.
 This promotes loose coupling by preventing objects from referring to each other explicitly, allowing their interaction to be varied independently.

+### Implementation Using The Observer Pattern

+**Problem:** We need to implement the Mediator Pattern to manage communication between multiple colleague objects without them directly referencing each other.
+**Solution:** We can use the Observer Pattern to implement the Mediator Pattern.
+The mediator will act as the subject, and the colleague objects will be observers.
+When a colleague needs to communicate, it notifies the mediator, which then informs the relevant colleagues.

+A functional interface is a type that has exactly one abstract method.
+They can be used to represent single-method interfaces (functional interfaces) using lambda expressions or method references, making the code more concise and readable.